How Far Ahead Should You Make Pico de Gallo? Timing Tips

 Many of us are busy.
 Preparing and serving pico de gallo fresh isn’t always on the top list of priorities for the day.
 This is why making it ahead is also possible, or buying it a day before you serve it would also work.

-If you have the ingredients and you plan on making it ahead, make it 1–3 days before you serve it.
-Pico de gallo can keep for 3–7 days.
+If you have the basic ingredients and you plan on making it ahead, make it 1–3 days before you serve it.
+Fresh pico de gallo can keep for 3–7 days.
 But by the time it makes it to day 7, its quality would have drastically changed, with its flavors and texture being considerably different.

-Here is a simple table that summarizes the pros and cons of making pico de gallo several days ahead, provided you store them in the fridge at the right temperature:
+Here is a simple table that summarizes the pros and cons of making pico de gallo a couple of days ahead, provided you store them in the fridge at the right temperature:

 Number of DaysProsCons